keithjgrant/omnibear/README.md

 # Omnibear

-For usage information, see http://omnibear.com (work in progress).
+For usage information, see https://omnibear.com.

 ## Development